apache/beam/beam-site/documentation/programming-guide.md

 ## <a name="io"></a>Pipeline I/O

 When you create a pipeline, you often need to read data from some external source, such as a file in external data sink or a database.
 Likewise, you may want your pipeline to output its result data to a similar external data sink.
-Beam provides read and write transforms for a number of common data storage types.
-If you want your pipeline to read from or write to a data storage format that isn't supported by the built-in transforms, you can implement your own read and write transforms.
+Beam provides read and write transforms for a [number of common data storage types]({{site.baseurl }}/documentation/io/built-in/).
+If you want your pipeline to read from or write to a data storage format that isn't supported by the built-in transforms, you can [implement your own read and write transforms]({{site.baseurl }}/documentation/io/io-toc/).

-> A guide that covers how to implement your own Beam IO transforms is in progress ([BEAM-1025](https://issues.apache.org/jira/browse/BEAM-1025)).

 ### Reading input data